-1. Several WOFE (WFOE) categories classified according to their principal activity
+1. Several WOFE categories according to their main activity

 - Services and business consulting WOFE: typically used to provide B2B services to companies or B2C services to individuals.
-Subject to regulations applicable to the very nature of the deliverable, a service oriented WOFE can issue a service invoice to its customers but are not allowed to engage in products trading or import/export operations.
+Subject to regulations applicable to the very nature of the deliverable, a service oriented WOFE can issue a service invoice to its customers.
+Still, it is not allowed to engage in products trading or import/export operations.

-- Trading WOFE: used for wholesale, retail, e-commerce or import export trading.
-If solely involved in commercial activities, these companies are also called FICE ("Foreign Invested Commercial Enterprises").
-They can get import export Rights, buy and sell local or imported products to their customers in China and/or export them.
-The quick development of online sales (e-commerce) in China as well as the possibility to offer domestic mobile payment solutions (Alipay, Wechat) have motivated many western companies to set up a WOFE as their development base in China.
+- Trading WOFE: used for wholesale, retail, eCommerce or import export trading.
+If solely involved in commercial activities, these companies are also called FICE (Foreign Invested Commercial Enterprises).
+They can obtain Import Export Rights, buy and sell local or imported products to their customers in China and/or export them.
+The quick development of online sales (e-commerce) as well as the possibility to offer domestic mobile payment solutions (Alipay, Wechat) have motivated many western companies to go for a WOFE as their China development base.

-Practically, this means the registration or status modification of a WOFE (not engaged in the "negative list" prohibited activities) follows administrative procedures more in line with those applicable to the domestic chinese owned companies.
-Still, a suitable business scope must be carefully drafted so as to effectively allow the requested activities.
-To date, we observe the administrations (tax offices, Chinese customs, trade administration, immigration bureau, health authorities FDA-NMPA, etc) remain very autonomous and do not coordinate with each other.
+Practically, this means the incorporation or AOA modification of a WOFE (not engaged in the negative list's prohibited activities) follows administrative procedures in line with those applicable to the Chinese invested enterprises.
+Still, a suitable business scope should be carefully drafted so as to effectively allow your expected activities.
+Up to now, we observe the administrations remain very autonomous.
+They do not coordinate with each other (tax bureau, China customs, Trade Administration, Immigration Bureau, Health Bureau FDA-NMPA, etc).

-For individual entrepreneurs business activities: a new regulation of the Market Management and Supervision Administration (MSA) also comes into force in 2020 and authorizes the incorporation of a joint venture (JV) between a natural person of Chinese nationality and a foreign legal or natural person (this was previously prohibited in China as it required the Chinese side be a legal person).
+For individual entrepreneurs business activities: a new regulation of the Market Management and Supervision Administration (MSA) came into force in 2020.
+It authorizes the registration of a sino-foreign joint venture (JV) between a chinese natural person and a foreign legal or natural person.
+This was previously prohibited as it required the Chinese party be a legal person.
 However, this provision currently only concerns projects registered in Shanghai or the neighboring provinces of Jiangsu, Zhejiang and Anhui.
-True to the spirit of test measures (called "pilot measures") often launched in China, this measure could, in the future, be extended to the rest of the country.
-If this pattern facilitates the prospective of a sino-foreign cooperation, it is recommended not to lose sight of some key questions, in particular the director's liability and the treatment of dividends.
-You may seek professional advice to compare the cooperation options and conditions before embarking on a joint venture project.
+True to the spirit of test measures (called "pilot measures") often conducted in China, this could, in the future, be extended to the rest of the country.
+This pattern facilitates the prospective of a sino-foreign cooperation.
+Still, it is recommended not to forget some key questions such as the director's liability and the profit repatriation matters.
+You may seek professional advice to compare the cooperation options and conditions before going for a JV association.

-3. Classification of investment sectors for foreign investors
+3. Classification of investment activities for foreign investors

-Before 2016, a prior formal approval to invest in China (in WOFE or in joint-venture) had to be obtained by any foreign investor before being authorized to register his company.
-This official approval depended on the exact nature of the targeted activity.
-A catalog of foreign investments then classified foreign investments as encouraged, authorized, restricted or prohibited:
+Before 2016, a prior formal approval (in WOFE or in joint-venture) must be obtained by any foreign investor before being authorized to register his company.
+This official approval depended on the exact nature of the intended activity.
+A former catalog of foreign investments classified foreign investments as:

 - Encouraged (research and development, environmental protection, etc.)